Daniel-Parke/PVGIS_TMY_POA_Irradiance_Model/README.md

 **Example Chart showing grouped weekly radiation values produced from model**
 ![alt text](<example_charts/weekly_bar_grouped_radiation.png>)

-Currently once intialised the Sites class will collect annual TMY data from the EU JRC PVGIS API, it will then perform calculations to determine POA radiation, which will then be summarised and stored within the class object.
-The modelled radiation data can then be accessed directly in timeseries format with 8760 (1 hour) entries, or alternatively the grouped and aggreagated data can be accessed.
+Currently once intialised the Sites class will collect annual TMY data from the EU JRC PVGIS API, it will then perform calculations to determine POA radiation, which will then be grouped and stored within the class object.
+The full time series modelled radiation data can then be accessed directly in timeseries format with 8760 (1 hour) entries, or alternatively the grouped and aggreagated data can be accessed for summaried information.

 See uploaded Jupyter Notebook for step by step method accessing of data.
 Also see folder of `example_charts` where I have included some examples of charts made from directly accessing the grouped radiation values.
 This was done in the included Jupyter notebook file if you would like to see the methods used.